Paul Shane

-George Frederick Speight (better known by his stage name Paul Shane, 19 June 1940 – 16 May 2013), was a British actor and comedian.
+George Frederick Speight (19 June 1940 – 16 May 2013), known professionally as Paul Shane, was a British actor and comedian.
 He was known for his television work, in particular for playing Ted Bovis in the 1980s BBC sitcom Hi-de-Hi!.

 Early life

 Shane was born on 19 June 1940 as George Frederick Speight, in Thrybergh, near Rotherham, in the West Riding of Yorkshire.
 After leaving school in 1955, he was a miner at Silverwood Colliery until he suffered double herniated discs after slipping on soap in the pithead baths in 1967, being pensioned from the coal mines as a result.
 Two years later he became a professional entertainer.
 He already had ten years' experience as a part-time entertainer in pubs and clubs in south Yorkshire.

 Career

 Shane's first appearance, as a singer, was at the Grafton pub — now demolished — in St Ann's Road, Rotherham.
 His first club booking was at St Ann's Club in Rotherham, for 30 shillings.
 His transformation from singer to comedian was gradual, starting with his version of "Green, Green Grass of Home", which was straight at first, but ultimately became a send-up of the version by Tom Jones.

 Shane played small parts and made guest appearances in television series throughout the 1970s.
 In May 1979, the comedy writer Jimmy Perry spotted Shane playing Frank Roper in an episode of Coronation Street and offered him the part of Ted Bovis in his new holiday-camp sitcom Hi-de-Hi!.
 The series ran for 58 episodes from 1980 until 1988, when Perry and his co-writer David Croft wrote the pilot of You Rang, M'Lord? and invited Shane to play Alf Stokes.
 That show ran until 1993.

 In 1991, Shane was given his own show, Very Big Very Soon, which ran for one series.

 Shane's performance of "You've Lost That Lovin' Feeling" on Pebble Mill at One in 1996 was voted the 72nd-funniest moment on British television in an opinion poll on Channel 4 in 2004.

 Between 1995 and 1997, Shane played Jack Skinner in two series of Oh, Doctor Beeching!, another David Croft devised series.
 Subsequently, he appeared most frequently in theatre, including Oliver!, though he also had guest spots in Holby City, Common as Muck and Emmerdale on television.

 Shane also appeared in variety theatre in towns including Blackpool in 2006, and in pantomime in Jack and the Beanstalk in 2008.
 In 2008, he was in an episode of the ITV drama series A Touch of Frost, playing boatsman "Diesel Bob".
 He was the subject of This Is Your Life in 1981, when he was surprised by Eamonn Andrews in London's Covent Garden.